-11. Fill gas tank and again check gauge reading.
+11. Fill gas tank and again check

+gauge reading.
 Check for gasoline leaks.

 e.
-Removing and Installing Gasoline Tank (Estate Wagons)
+Removing and Installing Gasoline Tank (Estate Wagons and Rivieras)

-Estate wagon gasoline tanks are located in a completely different location-to the rear of the muffler.
-See Figure 3-12.
+Estate wagon and Riviera gasoline tanks are located in a completely different location - to the rear of the muffler.
+See Figure 3-16 or 17.
 Therefore, it is not necessary to remove any other parts before removing the gas tank.
 The tank is held in place by two straps and two nuts.
-This tank has no separate vent pipe, but is vented by two notches at the top edge of the filler neck.